 I feel like I know quite a bit about budgeting when it comes to your personal finances.
-I’ve already shared some different types of budgets I’ve tried, some tips on avoiding overspending, to some of the best budgeting tools out there.
+I’ve already shared some types of personal budgets I’ve tried, some tips on avoiding overspending, to some of the best budgeting tools out there.
 With all of that I still have so much to learn.

 Turns out a life changing budgeting tip or hacks probably doesn’t exist.
 I’ve tried a ton of short cuts, work arounds, etc and realized they probably weren’t for me.